ernest-lu/datalog-interpreter/README.md

 # DatalogInt

 A small datalog interpreter written in Rust.
-Can interpret .dl programs and run them on a set of input factr.
+Can interpret .dl programs and run them on a set of input facts.
 Implemented by a naive expansion of rules until convergence.

 ## Example